tokkonopapa/WordPress-IP-Geo-Block/_drafts/2017-06-01-analysis-malicious-upload.md

   </script>
 ---

-Many attackers attempt to upload malware files to make the targeted site complomized to achieve their goal, typically monetize.
-They watch for vulnerable plugins and themes

-[IP Geo Block 3.0.3][IP-Geo-Block] has [a strong shield][Note303] against [Arbitrary File Upload][OWASP-AFU].
+Getting your WordPress site hacked is one of a terrible nightmare for every website owner.
+Attackers often attempt to upload malware or back doors through vulnerabilities in some plugins or themes.
+One of these types of vulnerability is [Unrestricted File Upload][OWASP-UFU].

+So I picked up 30 plugins that had vulnerabilities [related to file upload] [WP-Vulndb] reported from Sep.
+2015 to May 2017 to analyze the types of vulnerability and investigate how is the protection performance of [IP Geo Block 3.0.3][Note303].

 <!--more-->

+### How to analyze ###

+I downloaded the vulnerable version of picked up plugins.
+In case it was already removed from [WordPress.org plugins directory][WP-Plugins], I got it from [the track of WordPress Plugin Repository][WP-Track].

+Some plugins could be easily identified their types of vulnerability with reference to the [POC][Wiki-POC] and their codes.
+In this case, I decided whether IP Geo Block can block the malicious request or not by desk study.
+In case that I could not decide it, I actually installed the plugin and threw some malicious requests to find out the result.

-### Analysis ###
+### Introduction ###

-I picked up 30 vulnerabilities [related to file upload][WP-Vulndb] reported from Sep.
-2015 to May 2017.

 {% highlight text %}
 Attack Vector = Type x Path